galiacheng/oracle-forms-reports-weblogic-on-azure/README.md

 You have Oracle Forms and Reports installed in the adminVM, you are able to reuse the installation by cloning adminVM for managed servers.

-Follow the steps to clone adminVM, for high availability, let's create the disk and machine in different zones as shown in the table:
+Follow the steps to clone adminVM, for high availability, let's create the disk and machine in different zones as the table shows:

 | Index | Machine Name | Disk Name | Availability Zone |
 |----------|----------|----------|----------|